Installing Kodi on a Raspberry Pi 3 is an easy enough task with the right tools. It is also one of the more fun and useful projects for the Pi 3.

 A SD-Card writer will be needed.
 If your computers are like mine and dont have a Micro-SD Card Writer than there are cheap USB to Micro-SD card writers.

-I bought this SD-Card Writer from Amazon and it is cheap and works good.
+I bought this SD-Card Writer from Amazon which is very low cost and works good.

 IOGEAR SD/MicroSD/MMC Card Reader/Writer, GFR204SD

-How To Install KODI On a Raspberry Pi 3 Using OSMC
+How To Install KODI On a Raspberry Pi 2 or 3 Using OSMC

-Download the latest OSMC Raspberry Pi build here https://osmc.tv/download/
+Download the latest OSMC Raspberry Pi Installer and build here https://osmc.tv/download/

-Insert a SD-Card to write to, and run the OSMC Installer
+2… Insert a SD-Card that Kodi will be written to, and run the OSMC Installer

-Select the language to be used and Raspberry Pi 2/3 from the drop down box.
+3… Select the language to be used and Raspberry Pi 2/3 from the drop down boxes.

-Select the build version.
+4… Select the Build version.
 Choosing the newest Build is best.

 9… It will download the package to install

-10… The OSMC Kodi package will than be written to the SD-Card.
+10… The OSMC Kodi package will be written to the SD-Card.

 12… Insert the SD-Card into the Raspberry Pi